peregrine-cms/peregrinecms-com-peregrine-sling-auth-header/README-OPENIDC.md

     OIDCPassClaimsAs        both
     OIDCAuthNHeader         REMOTE_USER

-    # OIDCRedirectURI is a URL that must point to a protected path (i.e. Location below),
-    # but does not point to any content on the server or the proxy.
-Basically, you can name
+    # OIDCRedirectURI is a URI that must be under the protected path (i.e. '/') but should not point to any content on the server
-    # this URI whatever you like.
+    # or be available on Sling/Peregrine.
+You can name this URI whatever you like.
 It also needs to be ignored by the proxy pass (see below).
     OIDCRedirectURI         /oidc/redirect_uri

     <Location />
        AuthType openid-connect
        Require valid-user